-- 1. Verify that you are using the Continuous Monitoring profile. - 2.
-Touch the patient type control on the right side of the Patient frame. - The Patient Summary tab appears. - 3.
-Select the patient type, then touch OK.
+1. Touch the patient type control on the right side of the Patient frame.

+The Patient Summary tab appears.

-- 4. Select the appropriate sampling line based on the following considerations: - Whether the patient is intubated or non-intubated - Whether the patient is on mechanical ventilation - Duration of use - Patient's size and weight - 5.
+- 2. Select the patient type, then touch OK. - 3.
+Select the appropriate sampling line based on the following considerations: - Whether the patient is intubated or non-intubated - Whether the patient is on mechanical ventilation - Duration of use - Patient's size and weight - 4.
 Connect the sampling line to the monitor. - a.
 Slide open the door that protects the sampling line port on the monitor. - b.
 Connect the sampling line.

-The CO2 pump starts as soon as the pump sensor recognizes the sampling line.
+Note The CO2 pump starts as soon as the pump sensor recognizes the sampling line.
 This can occur before you completely connect the sampling line.